Skip to main content

 Surgery

-Surgery is the main treatment for most melanomas.
+Surgery is a main treatment for most melanomas.
 It can often cure early-stage melanomas.
 There are different kinds of surgery.
 The type that’s best for you depends on how large the melanoma is and where it is.
-Ask your doctor what kind of surgery you will have and what to expect.
+Ask your doctor what type of surgery you will have and what to expect.

 Side effects of surgery